How to Double Crochet: Step-by-Step Tutorial with Photos

 Why does my double crochet look loose and uneven?

 This is very common for beginners.
-The double crochet has more steps and more loops on the hook, which makes it easier to create inconsistent stitch sizes.
+Double crochet has more steps and more loops on the hook, which makes it easier to create inconsistent stitch sizes.
 Focus on keeping your yarn tension even throughout each stitch.
 Try holding the yarn a little tighter around your non-hook hand.
-Also make sure you are completing every step — especially the “pull through two loops” step, where beginners sometimes rush and pull through all three loops at once.
+Also make sure you are completing every step, especially the “pull through two loops” step, where beginners sometimes rush and pull through all three loops at once.

-Does the chain 3 count as a stitch in double crochet?
+Does the chain 3 count as a stitch in dc?

 Yes, in standard double crochet, the chain 3 at the beginning of each row counts as your first double crochet stitch.
 This means you should skip the first stitch of the row and place your first actual DC into the second stitch.
 At the end of the row, work your last DC into the top of the chain-3 turning chain from the previous row.
 Some patterns may handle this differently, so always read the pattern instructions carefully.